 I had to cross a high bridge over the Maumee River.
-It put me on to Broadway lined with murals of a African American theme including portraits of King and Mandela.
+It put me on to Broadway lined with murals of an African American theme including portraits of King and Mandela.
 South Branch Library was large and grand enough to be the city's Main Library.
-Unfortunately it was closed.
+Unfortunately it was closed down.
 Preservationists far and wide ought to be keeping their eye on it and trying to put it to some use.

 I followed the river four miles north through Toledo's downtown lined with one closed storefront after another to the Jermaine Branch, another stately building.
 It was now a Baptist Church.

 As on three of the four days of my ride so far I had been inflicted by off-and-on precipitation all day.
 It wasn't cold enough for it to be snow.
 Since it was helping to melt the snow, I was hoping to find a clear patch in a forest to camp, but when the rain intensified as evening approached I resigned myself to another night in a motel.
 I found a string of them on the north side of the city near a race track, even cheaper than the night before.

 With a TV to watch I had a first hand view of Jordan Speith's calamitous Masters.
 But no station made a mention of Tom Boonen's almost equally devastating day coming within inches of becoming the first to win Paris-Roubaix for a fourth time.
 That would have been the biggest sports story all over Europe, but not even ESPN bothered to mention it.

 My early morning departure was delayed waiting for someone to show up at the office so I could reclaim my key deposit.
 Only the cheapest of motels still use keys rather than cards.
 The day began with a misty drizzle that finally ended by the time I crossed into Michigan.
 It was thirty miles to the Carnegie in Adrian.
 It was now the Lewanee County Historical Museum with a statue of the ardent abolitionist Laura Smith Haveland who had lived nearby.